gallenc/solent2Public/week11/webfacadeexample2-spring/README.md

 ## exercise

-Run the project in netbeans ans see that it works similarly to the previous version
+Run the project in netbeans and see that it works similarly to the previous version

-Try using netbeans to do a diff with the previous version of the project.
+compare this project with the previous version in Week9